ChrisDeam53/Fault_Detection/README.md

 Whilst in ``Fault_Detection/PolkSystem``:

-``./createBuildFiles.sh`` - Runs the Polk script in DEBUG mode.
-Found in the /build directory.
+``./createBuildFiles.sh`` - Runs the Polk script in DEBUG mode (which can be found in the /build directory)

-Click ``Build`` -> Cog Icon at the bottom of VSCode screen to build the project if necessary Click ``Debug`` -> At the bottom of VSCode screen to debug the project if necessary.
+Click ``Build`` -> Cog Icon at the bottom of VSCode screen to build the project if necessary

+Click ``Debug`` -> At the bottom of VSCode screen to debug the project if necessary.

 ``./runUnitTests.sh`` - Runs the UnitTests script found in the /build directory if necessary.